drupal-graphql-compose/documentation/features/users.md

 > :fire: Enable the **graphql_compose_users** module.

-- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
+- Visit GraphQL Compose &rarr; Schema at `/admin/config/graphql_compose`
 - Select the `User` tab
 - Click `Enable GraphQL`
 - [Add some fields](core/fields.md).

-> Tip: If you want to load users by route, ensure you have the correct permissions in place.
+> :thinking: If you want to load users by route, ensure you have the correct permissions in place.

 <!-- tabs:start -->